koron/go-dproxy/README.md

     p.M("cities").A(3)
     ```

-5. Get a value at last!
+5. Get a value finally.

     ```go
     n, _ := p.M("cities").A(3).Int64()